ghaid999/holbertonschool-hbnb/part1/README.md

 ### Role

-> Explain what a review represents.
+> in class Review , a user can write a review , and a place have a reviews about the place.

 ### Attributes